arkhangelsk/free-genai-bootcamp-2025/README.md

-Exercises from FenAI Bootcamp 2025
+Exercises from GenAI Bootcamp 2025